browserengineering/book/book/visual-effects.md

 is being shown on the screen, and re-raster the interest region when the user attempts to scroll outside of it.

+One way to do this is to filter out all display list items that don't intersect the interest rect.
+Another, easier way is to take advantage of Skia's internal
+optimizations: if you call `save` and `clipRect` on a Skia canvas and then some draw operations, Skia will automatically avoid display item raster work outside of the clipping rectangle before the next `restore`.

 *Z-index*: Right now, elements later in the HTML document are drawn "on top" of earlier ones.
 The `z-index` CSS property changes that
 order: an element with the larger `z-index` draws on top (with ties